Regular points of extremal subsets in Alexandrov spaces: Basic properties

-As a corollary, we see that the Hausdorff dimension of an extremal subset is an integer.
+As a corollary, we see that the Hausdorff dimension of an extremal subset is equal to the strainer number (see \S\ref{sec:str} for the definition).
 Note that since the intrinsic and extrinsic metrics of an extremal subset are locally bi-Lipschitz equivalent, the Hausdorff dimensions in both metrics coincide.

 \begin{cor} The Hausdorff dimension of an extremal subset is equal to its $\delta$-strainer number for any small $\delta>0$. \end{cor}

 \begin{proof} Let $p$ be a $(k,\delta)$-strained point of an extremal subset $E$.
 Then, by Proposition \ref{prop:open}, there exists a Lipschitz map from a neighborhood of $p$ in $E$ onto an open subset in $\mathbb R^k$.
 Thus, $\dim_{\mathrm H}E\ge\delta\mathchar`-\str(E)$.
 On the other hand, Theorem \ref{thm:str} implies $\dim_{\mathrm H}E\le\delta\mathchar`-\str(E)$. \end{proof}